 Deborah’s screenplay for the 2005 Working Title movie of Pride and Prejudice, starring Keira Knightley and Matthew McFadyen, was nominated for a BAFTA.
 Other Moggach novels have been adapted by Deborah for television – Seesaw, Close Relations, Stolen and Final Demand.

-Tulip Fever based on her novel of the same name has been produced by Alison Owen for Monumental Films/The Weinstein Company, starring Christoph Waltz, Alicia Vikander, Judi Dench and Tom Hollander opened in the US Summer 2017 and the UK in December 2018.
+Tulip Fever based on her novel of the same name was produced by Alison Owen for Monumental Films/The Weinstein Company, starring Christoph Waltz, Alicia Vikander, Judi Dench and Tom Hollander, it opened in the US Summer 2017 and the UK in December 2018.

 In 2017 she was commissioned by the BBC to write the script for Bernie: The Great Escaper, based on the real-life story of D-Day veteran Bernard Jordan.
 Jordan “escaped” from his care home to make a cross-channel pilgrimage to the 70th Anniversary D-Day events in Normandy in 2014.

 Rochelle Stevens represents Deborah’s dramatic rights and dramatic writing.